saltukalakus/idiomatic-rust-snippets/README.md

 Rust is known to have a steep learning curve.
 This book does not intend to explain every aspect of Rust; however, you may find it useful while learning Rust.

 I am expanding it as I use and learn this awesome language.
+This is a personal project and is not associated with the Rust Foundation in any way.

 Please like ⭐️⭐️⭐️, share, and contribute.
 All pull requests are welcome 🙂.